nkj76/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Create a date factor, summarize into a new data frame
+Create a date factor, summarise into a new data frame

 ```r
 activity$date_f <- as.factor(activity$date)